lisatian/VBA-projects/README.md

-A VBA module that prompts the spreadsheet user to enter a numerical amount for total dollars spent, then searches a worksheet of customer orders to sift out customers whose total dollars spent are greater than the amount specified by the user.
+"customer orders.xlsm" is a VBA module in Excel that prompts the spreadsheet user to enter a numerical amount for total dollars spent, then searches the worksheet of customer orders to sift out the customers whose total spending is greater than the amount given.
+These customer accounts get displayed on a new worksheet called Report, which shows the customer ID and their respective spending in table format.

-The overspent customer accounts get displayed on a new worksheet called Report.
+Note: If the same customer has multiple spending entries, this automation can look for and total the customer spending before comparing it to user input benchmark.

-This program can perform user input validation, can sort data on a worksheet based on attributes such as date, and can total the customers' spendings if there is more than one spending entry per customer.
+Can also perform user input validation, can sort data on a worksheet based on attributes such as date and ID.